Basic Setup

 Keystore Mounting (TLS)

-When TLS is enabled, a Java Keystore (JKS) must be mounted into the Portal container at runtime.
+When TLS is enabled, a Java Keystore (JKS) must be mounted into the Kadeck container at runtime.
 There are multiple strategies to manage this securely:

 Option 1: Volume Mount